-- Know the basic logic gates with unipolar transistors (CMOS). - Know the devices that are light-sensitive, the devices that emit light when excited and know the most currently used devices that convert light into current.
+• Know the devices that are light-sensitive, the devices that emit light when excited and know the most currently used devices that convert light into current.

 After the student has completed the course "Electronic and Photonic Devices", he must have acquired a number of social aptitudes.
 These social aptitudes can be classified as instrumental, personal and systemic.